-Our members and volunteers are the backbone of Co-Harvest Foundation.
-Their innovative use of excess urban space enables the production of healthy food for food-insecure families throughout San Diego.
-Our 35 current Co-Harvest Members are eager to end food-insecurity and change the way we produce food.
-They have grown over 10k lbs of food, and as a result are reducing greenhouse gas emissions and increasing the nutritional input into food-insecure communities.
+Our growing network of volunteers and members have grown over 10k lbs of food, and as a result are reducing greenhouse gas emissions and increasing the nutritional input into food-insecure communities.

-Our growing membership consist of teachers, healthcare workers, service workers, entrepreneurs, families, veterans and seniors.
 These people from all walks of life are more efficiently using their space in a diverse network of micro-farms spanning 10 of San Diego's communities.
-These individuals and families and doing there part in trying to make our city more food secure and environmentally friendly.
+These individuals and families and doing their part in trying to make our city more food secure and environmentally friendly.

 The management of Co-Harvest Foundation consists of Director Avery Cramer, leaders at Bayside Community Center, and input from our employees/membership.
 This business was founded as a social enterprise that incorporates a cooperative element within its membership.
 This membership cooperation and input is so important to our success because in order to create a societal shift towards more local agriculture, we must influence community norms about where food should come from.
 Our founder understands it will take input from all sectors to transform the food system and complete our mission.